splunk/public-o11y-docs/gdi/monitors-languages/genericjmx.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the GenericJMX monitor.
 See benefits, install, configuration, and metrics

-The Splunk Distribution of OpenTelemetry Collector uses the Smart Agent receiver with the ``genericjmx`` monitor to expose metrics on Java Management Extensions (JMX), a generic framework to provide and query management information.
+The Splunk Distribution of the OpenTelemetry Collector uses the Smart Agent receiver with the ``genericjmx`` monitor to expose metrics on Java Management Extensions (JMX), a generic framework to provide and query management information.
 The interface is used by the Java Virtual Machine (JVM) to provide information about the memory used and threads.
-For a more flexible alternative, use :ref:`the JMX monitor <genericjmx>`
+For a more flexible alternative, use :ref:`the JMX monitor <genericjmx>`.

+.. note:: To monitor JMX with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`jmx-receiver`.

 This integration is only available on Kubernetes and Linux.